jfreedman0212/GlueX-DB-Manip-Programs/programs/readme.md

 # Programs
-This folder contains some programs along with their dependent files.
+This folder contains some programs that utilize the database in some way.
 Usage of the programs is described below.

 # query.py
 This command-line program is for general manipulation of the metadata database.
 It allows for (mostly) full control of the database.